Raj-Bapat/Raj-Bapat/README.md

   - a Research Intern in OVAL Virtual Assistant Lab at Stanford University
   - an SWE Intern in Nutanix

-# :star: My code at your service
+# :star: What code can you use?
 :clipboard: Here is some code that you will find useful for your projects:
 - C++ implementation library for [16 advanced algorithms](https://github.com/Raj-Bapat/competitive-programming-algorithm-implementations) for Competitive Programming
 - Real-time [sentiment classification using Google Cloud](https://github.com/Raj-Bapat/AI-Augmented-Mind) in my research on AI Augmented Mind
 - Hardware-accelerated [SIMD/AVX implementation of Smith Waterman](https://github.com/Raj-Bapat/SIMD-Smith-Waterman) DNA matching algorithm and test cases
+- A PostgreSQL [vector search RDBMS benchmark for performance and recall](https://github.com/Raj-Bapat/Analysis-and-Benchmark-for-Approx-Nearest-Neighbour-Search-in-SQL) analysis of SQL queries with Approximate Nearest Neighbor Search
 - Hardware-accelerated [SIMD/AVX integrated into Nucliec Acid Designer](https://github.com/Raj-Bapat/SIMD-accelerated-Nucliec-Acid-Designer) open source tool
-- A PostgreSQL [vector search RDBMS benchmark for performance and recall](https://github.com/Raj-Bapat/Analysis-and-Benchmark-for-Approx-Nearest-Neighbour-Search-in-SQL) analysis of SQL queries with Approximate Nearest Neighbor Search

 # :sunglasses: Take a glimpse at my research
 I love to go deep in a new field where we can contribute to furthering our understanding of a field or a method that helps accelerate the pursuit of future research.
 I am sharing two such areas, one in the intersection of bioinformatics and hardware accelerators, and the other in the area of Databases & Information Retrieval.